Prem Nazirine Kanmanilla

 Prem Nazirine Kanmanilla is a 1983 Malayalam crime film, directed by Lenin Rajendran, starring Sreenivasan, Maniyanpilla Raju, Vijay Menon and Prem Nazir in the lead roles.
 The movie also shows the Kerala society and its political leadership and how various people behave during such a tragic event.

-The name may have been based on an older movie Post Man-e Kaananilla ("Postman goes missing") in which Prem Nazir played the lead role.
+The name may have been based on an older movie Postmane Kananilla ("Postman goes missing") in which Prem Nazir played the lead role.

 Plot

 A group of frustrated youngsters decides to kidnap the famous Malayalam actor Prem Nazir from one of the film shooting sets.
 The captured Prem Nazir is then taken to a dilapidated home in a dense forest.
 The kidnappers treat Prem Nazir with due respect and treat him in the best possible manner, given the place where they are.
 One kidnapper comes from an upper-caste Hindu family, and his father worked as the local temple oracle.
 Though highly educated, he does not find a good job.
 Another gang member has a very troubled childhood during which his parents were murdered and he had to live as a domestic helper of the murderer.
 The kidnap of Prem Nazir is to express their frustration against the cruel society.

 Kerala is now totally shocked to hear about this news.
 Old actresses Ragini and Kumari are seen watching old movies in which Prem Nazir acted with them.
 New movie releases (including Richard Attenborough's Gandhi) have been suspended and old Prem Nazir movies are now played in the theatres.
 For the movie distributors this is a quick way to make some extra revenue.
 The producer of the latest movie in which Prem Nazir was acting, is in a very bad state.
 Only two more scenes in his movie were yet to be shot.
 In desperation he requests Prem Nazir's brother Prem Nawaz to act as a dummy, so that he can somehow complete the movie.
 The producer, pleads with Prem Nawaz that the movie would get completed, and he can release the movie and generate some quick money.
 His idea is to release the movie before Prem Nazir is rescued.